Margin of Error (The Wire): Democratic Primary Campaign

 On Sunday morning, Mayor Royce and Councilmen Gray and Carcetti attend church to win support from the ministers as the election approaches.
 Later, while Carcetti and Wilson are campaigning downtown, State Delegate Watkins shows a flier linking Carcetti to a notorious slumlord.
 Wilson recognizes the flier as a last-minute smear tactic by Royce, but Carcetti becomes agitated that the attack might work.
 Carcetti, Wilson, D'Agostino, and Gerry discuss how to respond to the flier.
 At Wilson's urging, Carcetti appears on several radio talk shows, which helps to get his mind off Royce's campaign flyer.
 Senator Davis offers to hold off his usual election-day support of Royce in exchange for $20,000.
 Carcetti reluctantly agrees.

 At home that evening, the Carcetti, Royce, and Gray households watch news reports of massive voter turnout, Carcetti being in the lead, and Bond beating Demper in the State's Attorney race (indicating a lack of support for Royce's ticket).
 Jen convinces Tommy to go for a walk with her.
 He gets a call from D'Agostino to tell him that Royce has conceded, making him the presumptive mayor-elect, because Baltimore is such a heavily Democratic city.
 Tommy is unsure whether he is happy about the win, but finally breaks into a smile.
 They make their way to a celebration and Tommy thanks his supporters and opponents, both for their help in the forthcoming general election and in improving Baltimore.
 Council President-elect Naresse Campbell congratulates Carcetti.
 Jen tells him that she is going home and that he should enjoy his night.
-Davis also attends the party and is unashamed of his actions, telling Carcetti he let him off lightly.
+Davis also attends the party and is unashamed of his actions of supporting Royce anyway, telling Carcetti he let him off lightly.

 The party continues with Gerry, Wilson, Tommy, and D'Agostino in a downtown hotel.
 After Gerry leaves with Wilson, D'Agostino comes on to Carcetti, but he eventually rejects her sexual advances.